pnwinkler/raylib_maze_simulation/README.md

 - Computer graphics
 - Maze-related algorithms

-Therefore, this project's code style and logical structure are likely crude and should probably not be emulated.
+Therefore, this project's code style and logical structure are unlikely to follow best practices and should probably not be emulated.